byteVortex0/widget_catalog/README.md

 ---

-## 🚀 How to Run
-1. Clone or download the project to your local machine.
-2. Open the project in **Android Studio or VSCode**.
-3. Run any Dart file example via `main.dart` or integrate it into a page.

----

 ## 💡 Notes
 - Each widget example is in a **separate Dart file** for easy reuse.
 - Some examples use **StatefulWidget** to demonstrate interaction or animations.